InspectorCaracal/evennia_discord/README.md

 This implementation uses `beanstalkd` to relay the messages - so while this setup is designed to all be run from the same folder, you can easily have your discord bot on a separate machine entirely from evennia.

-**Note:** If you are running your Evennia game on a Windows server, you will need to implement a different job queue.
+**Note:** If you are running your Evennia game on a Windows server, you will need to implement a different job queue - beanstalkd does not have a Windows version.

 ### Installation